Book I, Ch. 6— Moon, Shadow, Crescent Knife

 Then Ica’s lip curled into a smile, and she laughed.

 It was a coarse laugh, a mean laugh.
-It was horrible to hear, and impossible to miss.
+It was horrible to hear, and impossible to ignore.

-Then she turned her back and climbed down the ladder.
+Then she turned her back and climbed down the ladder, off the Teller’s spike.
 She laughed all the way down, and stalked to where she sat.

 The crowd shuffled uncomfortably.

-Gran Akha stood up awkwardly, and began to walk toward the Yeller’s Altar, through the sea of mixed faces.
+Gran Akha stood up awkwardly, and began to walk toward the spike, through the sea of anxious faces.

 Blue skinned orcs, and green orcs too.
 There was a woman in town who was from one of the red tribes, but she was getting old now, and all orcs go grey after a certain age.